21st century nationalism

 So while the first four elements of New Nationalism – populism, anti-globalism, anti-immigration, identity – are also important to the most nations of Intermarium, there also two other specific elements that could be even more important:

 1. The geopolitics in the Intermarium is a question of survival not about theory.
 Geopolitics are the weakest point of New Nationalist movements in the West.
 Geopolitical ideas of these movements are either non-existing or connected with Eurasianism.
 For the countries of Intermarium the relations between the neighbouring countries and historical challenges by large European and Eurasian powers have left many painful historical lessons.
 This is why a realistic approach in geopolitics are more characteristic to the Intermarium New Nationalism.
 And because geopolitics are superior to politics, New Nationalism in Intermarium has a more solid basis.

 2. Ethnic nationalism – in the West New Nationalism is not necessarily an ethnic one.
 In Intermarium common language, historical experience of thousands of years, religion and common ancestry has much more importance than everything else.

-To understand the laws of history is to follow the logic of nationalism.
 Only with New Nationalism survival and development of European Nations is possible in the 21st century.